 We will be making great use of the outdoor environment to enhance our learning.
-Therefore, we ask children come to school with a named waterproof coat every day during the winter months with a named hat and gloves, and a named sun hat during the summer months.
+Therefore, we ask children to come to school with a named waterproof coat every day during the winter months with a named hat and gloves, and a named sun hat during the summer months.
 We also ask that on sunny days, sun cream is applied prior to your child coming to school.
 We also ask for a named pair of wellies that can be left at school for daily use.
-It is also helpful if you also leave a named pair of wellies at school so we can make the most of the rainy days.

-Please send a named, filled water bottle into school every day.
+Please send a named, filled water bottle with a sports cap rather than a screw top lid, into school every day.
 This should only be filled with water.
 As a healthy school, we do not permit juice or flavoured water.
 Every child can choose to have a drink of water and a piece of fruit throughout the day at school.